-This event is one of the most comprehensive programs which the school undertakes.
-Each Spring, we solicit the help of several volunteers to “coach” each of the 5th- 8th grade students in the art of public speaking.
+Fine Arts is one of the most comprehensive programs which the School undertakes.
+In the Spring, volunteers coach each of the 5th- 8th grade students in the art of public speaking.
 All fifth grade students are assigned a poem, while 6th-8th grade students may choose from poetry, drama, declamation, or interpretive readings.
 After several coaching sessions, another set of community volunteers provide judging for the students in the speech categories, as well as piano, instrumental, vocal, choral and the visual arts.

 Finally, the students have opportunity to attend a regional festival sponsored by the Middle Atlantic Christian School Association.
-Routinely students from the Christian School of GBC receive “Excellent” and “Superior” ratings.
-Additionally, the school choir has garnered high honors for their presentations.
+Frequently students from the Christian School of Grace Baptist Church receive “Excellent” and “Superior” ratings.
+Additionally, the school choir has garnered high honors for their performances.

 Grades 1-8 participate weekly in organized music classes.
 Students not only sing, but also learn about musicians, instruments and music history.
 Opportunity is given for students to demonstrate their musical talents vocally or instrumentally.